-Option name Default value Description VERILOGUSECONSOLE false If set, a console window will be created for the Verilog simulator.
+Option name Default value Description VERILOGDISABLEMODULECACHE false Disable cache of module information.
+See "Module Cache" on page 126 for further details VERILOGPORTPREFIX VSX\$ Connection names within the SIMetrix-created top-level module have this prefix.
+VERILOGRESOLUTION 1e- 15 Timing resolution for Verilog simulations.
+This is the smallest time that can be resolved.
+The largest time is this value multiplied by $2^{64}$ .
+VERILOGROOTFILE vsx_root.v SIMetrix creates the Verilog top-level module for each run and stores it in a file with this name VERILOGROOTMODULE vsx_root Name given to Verilog top-level module created by SIMetrix VERILOGSIMULATOR Verilog simulator used for mixed-signal Verilog-HDL simulation.
+Name specified references a section in the VerilogHDL.ini file.
+With the default configuration, this may be: CVER - GPL Cver simulator Icarus - Icarus Verilog simulator VERILOGUSECONSOLE false If set, a console window will be created for the Verilog simulator.
 Any output messages emitted by the Verilog simulator will be output to this console.
-VERILOGDISABLEINTERNALVECTO R£alse If set, no data for Verilog internal connections will be generated.
-See "Data Vector Output" on page 122.
 VNTOL $1\mu$ Unit = V The absolute voltage error tolerance.
 Circuits with large voltages present (>100) may benefit from an increase in this value.
-See "Accuracy and Integration Methods" on page 271.
+See "Accuracy and Integration Methods" on page 279.
 WIDTH 80 Number of columns used for list file output.
-This may be set to any reasonable value and not lim- ited to the choice of 80 or 132 as with SPICE2 WIRETABLE none Define file containing wire table used for the digital simulator's wire delay.
-See "Wire Delay" on page 286.
+This may be set to any reasonable value and not limited to the choice of 80 or 132 as with SPICE2 WIRETABLE none Define file containing wire table used for the digital simulator's wire delay.
+See "Wire Delay" on page 294.

-6.22 .PARAM
+6.23 .PARAM